Ryden-Graham/Ryden-Graham.github.io/README.md

 </details>
 <details>
   <summary>Level 2</summary>
+  The cassette can be fired with 'Right click'.
+Use it to build combo or safely deal damage.
+Note that the cassette's overall dps is lower then the melee attack.

   The Crystal Tiger has two attacks: summoning crystal pillars, and a shard attack.

   - The shard will always burst a set distance from the tiger.
 Observe this distance to avoid taking damage from the fragments.